IgniteUI/igniteui-docfx/en/components/for_of.md

     return `${this.url}${qS}`;
 }
 ```

-And every time the [`onChunkPreload`]({environment:angularApiUrl}/classes/igxforofdirective.html#onchunkpreload) event is thrown the new chunk of data should be requested:
+Every time the [`onChunkPreload`]({environment:angularApiUrl}/classes/igxforofdirective.html#onchunkpreload) event is thrown, a new chunk of data should be requested:

 ```typescript
 chunkLoading(evt) {
     if(this.prevRequest){